-1) Traffic imbalance between ISPs: When the requested content is located at a CCN router in a cooperating ISP, the Interest packet and the corresponding Data packets traverse the peering link.
-Therefore, an imbalance in the traffic may happen due to differences in cache hit ratios and request frequencies of cached contents between the ISPs.
+cooperating ISP, the Interest packet and the corresponding Data packets traverse the peering link.
+Therefore, an imbalance in the traffic may happen due to differences in cache hit ratios and request frequencies between the ISPs.
 Excessive imbalance of traffic on peering links may break the peering relationship between ISPs.
 A mechanism for ensuring the fairness of traffic volume between ISPs is then required in cache sharing among multiple ISPs.

-2) Packet handling from other ISPs: When a CCN router in the ISP forwards an Interest packet to the cached content in a CCN router in the cooperating ISP and a cache miss occurs due to cache inconsistency, there are two ways to handle the Interest packet for the ISP where the cache miss is occurred: 1) dropping the Interest packet, 2) forwarding the Interest packet to the original content.
+3.2.2 Packet handling from other ISPs

+When a CCN router in the ISP forwards an Interest packet to the cached content in a CCN router in the cooperating ISP and a cache miss occurs due to cache inconsistency, there are two ways to handle the Interest packet for the ISP where the cache miss is occurred: 1) dropping the Interest packet, 2) forwarding the Interest packet to the original content.
 When the ISP chooses the former way, the response time to the requester of the content increases.
 For the case of latter way, the transit link of the ISP is used by an Interest packet generated by a user belonging to a different ISP.
 Furthermore, since the Data packets traverse the reverse route of the Interest packet, the Data packets also use the same transit link.
 This means that although the purpose of cache sharing is to reduce transit cost, the ISP may incur additional transit cost due to the traffic generated by customers of other ISPs, which we call the free-riding problem depicted in Figure 1.
 Then, we should maintain the cache consistency when using cache sharing among multiple-ISPs.